ninadhulle/blog/apache-httpd-tuning.md

 ```

 7. **Linux ulimit:**
 We increased the RHEL 7.5 ulimit - number of process RHEL 7.5 Kernel will allow to be opened to 4096.
-Default earlier was 1096 but  now it is increased to 4096.
+Default earlier was 1096 but now RHEL 7.5 itself has increased to 4096.
 This should be changed before starting the server and would need root access.

+8. **Scaling Out:**
+We also have *horizontal scaling* with 3 web servers behind a F5 Load Balancer with similar configuration so that load gets distributed evenly between 3 web servers.